Florida is the least affordable place to live in the U.S.

 "For deep-pocketed executives, they're sort of playing with house money because there are still bargains in Palm Beach county and Broward county and Miami-Dade, compared to the prices of the Bay Area," Boyd noted.
 "People are outbidding homes in Broward county and Palm Beach county by the millions of dollars.
 It's a routine occurrence."

-Jacqueline Fisch, a 41-year-old public relations executive, was able to parlay the pandemic's flight to the suburbs in her favor when she moved from central New Jersey to Tampa last year.
+Jacqueline Fisch, a 41-year-old author and writing coach, was able to parlay the pandemic's flight to the suburbs in her favor when she moved from central New Jersey to Tampa last year.

-Fisch had moved to New Jersey in 2020 to be near her husband's Manhattan job, but by that summer both were working remotely and their two kids were attending school from home.
+Fisch had moved to New Jersey just before the pandemic to be near her husband's Manhattan job, but by the summer of 2020 both were working remotely and their two kids were attending school from home.
 On a Christmas vacation in Florida, the family had a revelation.

 "By day three, it was 75-degree weather and we said, Wait, we can live here," Fisch said.
-They started planning their move on the flight back.
+They started planning their move on the trip back.

 By January, the family's New Jersey home was under contract for $200,000 over what they'd paid for it.
 They put the profits into a property still under construction in north Tampa that cost about $450,000, moving to buy the house with only the foundation poured and beating out three other potential bidders.
 They moved in in September.